Crotalus angelensis

-Crotalus angelensis, or the Ángel de la Guarda Island speckled rattlesnake, is a pitviper species endemic to Isla Ángel de la Guarda in the Gulf of California, Mexico.
+Crotalus angelensis, or the Ángel de la Guarda Island speckled rattlesnake, is a pit viper species endemic to Isla Ángel de la Guarda in the Gulf of California, Mexico.
 Like all other pitvipers, it is venomous.
 It is sometimes treated as a subspecies of Crotalus mitchellii.

 Description

 Grows to a maximum size of 137 cm.

 Geographic range

 Found only on Isla Ángel de la Guarda in the Gulf of California, Mexico.
 The type locality given is "about 4 mi southeast of Refugio Bay, at 1500 ft elevation, Isla Ángel de la Guarda, Gulf of California, Mexico (near 29°29½'N, 113°33'W)".

 Habitat

 Gravelly beaches along the shore; rocky arroyos, washes, and on the hillsides of the island's interior, from sea-level up to 500 m.

 Conservation status

 This species is classified as "Least Concern" (LC) on the IUCN Red List of Threatened Species.
 It occurs in a protected area and is very abundant within its small range.